dlang/DIPs/DIPs/1NNN-ADR.md

 #### Mixing Conventional Format Arguments With Interpolated Strings in legacy functions

-Interpolated string formats cannot be mixed with conventional elements unless the receiving function overloads on `_d_interpolated_string`:
+Interpolated string formats cannot be mixed with conventional elements unless the receiving function overloads on the interpolation spec type.

 ```
 const char* tool = "hammer";